Isle of Skye Sightseeing & Accommodation

 The Stein Inn at Waternish is also worth visiting.
 Open for lunch and dinner from Easter to October.
 Also, often open for dinner out of season, but it's best to check.
 Tel: 01470 592362.

-The Toravaig House Hotel (Knock Bay, Sleat) has been awarded 2 AA Rosettes for its excellent cuisine, and its sister establishment the Duisdale House Hotel (Isle Ornsay, Sleat) has 1 AA rosette so far.
+The Toravaig House Hotel (Knock Bay, Sleat) has been awarded 2 AA Rosettes for its excellent cuisine, and its sister establishment the Duisdale House Hotel (Isle Ornsay, Sleat) also has 2 AA rosettes.
 Both open to non-residents for lunch and dinner.
 Morning coffees and afternoon teas also available.

 Useful Books & Maps